wilsonmar/oss-perf/swagger-codegen-jmeter/README.md

  folder src/main/java/io/swagger/client
  ```

-0. Use gradle (instead of maven) to build the client project run-time binary file.
+0. Use gradle (instead of ant, maven) to build the client project run-time binary file.

+ * https://www.youtube.com/watch?v=OFUEb7pLLXw from July 18, 2012 by Tim Berglund (of Github fame).

 0. Open another terminal to execute the client program.